 It’s a simple thing, but our cloth laundry bag is a definite must-have travel accessory in my opinion.
 I love that I can throw it in the laundry with our clothes if we are doing laundry on the go then have a fresh bag for the clean laundry afterward.
 It makes it really easy to keep our dirty clothes separate from the clean ones without having to stuff dirty clothes in random luggage pockets.
 I highly recommend this for any trip!

-I finally found a travel messenger bag that I love.
-I wrote all about it in this post.
+After lots of searching, I finally found a travel messenger bag that I love.

 High Quality Camera